ICA Teen Arts Council

 The Teen Arts Council is a group of motivated high school teens that develops and promotes creative programming at the museum to connect teens to contemporary art and each other.
 In its first year, the TAC organized and hosted several artist talks, a spoken word event, and a fun-packed Teen Night featuring a fashion show, karaoke, graffiti contest, and more.
 In the new ICA, the 12-member TAC will play a vital role in expanding programs and building a teen audience at the museum.

-The ICA’s Teen Arts Council and Teen Nights are generously sponsored by the Bank of America Charitable Foundation and Blue Cross Blue Shield of Massachusetts.
+The ICA’s Teen Arts Council and Teen Nights are generously sponsored by Blue Cross Blue Shield of Massachusetts.

 The John Hancock Teen Education Program is made possible by significant support from John Hancock Financial Services.

-Additional support is provided by the Cabot Family Charitable Trust; The Robert Lehman Foundation; the Thomas Anthony Pappas Charitable Foundation, Inc.; the Frank Reed & Margaret Jane Peters Memorial Fund I, Bank of America, N.A., Trustee; the Mabel Louise Riley Foundation; the Rowland Foundation, Inc.; the William E. Schrafft and Bertha E. Schrafft Charitable Trust; and the Surdna Foundation.
+Additional support is provided by the Cabot Family Charitable Trust; The Robert Lehman Foundation; the Thomas Anthony Pappas Charitable Foundation, Inc.; the Frank Reed & Margaret Jane Peters Memorial Fund I, Bank of America, N.A., Trustee; the Rowland Foundation, Inc.; the William E. Schrafft and Bertha E. Schrafft Charitable Trust; and the Surdna Foundation.